MikroElektronika/mikrosdk_click_v2/clicks/nfc3/README.md

 err_t nfc3_read_eeprom_version ( nfc3_t *ctx, uint16_t *data_out );
 ```

-## Example Description

-> This example demonstrates the use of NFC 3 Click board by reading MIFARE ISO/IEC 14443 type A tag UID.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes driver and logger, then enables the Click board and reads the device product, firmware and eeprom versions.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */